-- f.
+f.
 College Housing Committee The College Housing Committee advises the administration on the general principles and rules of equity governing the housing program of the college.
 The committee consists of four members of the faculty serving two-year terms, the chief financial and administrative officer, ex officio, without vote; the director of Human Resources, ex officio, without vote; and the director of Rental Property, ex officio, without vote.
-In making appointments to the Housing Committee, the Committee of Six tries to ensure that various faculty interests are represented: married-single; younger-older; home owners and those in college housing. - g.
-The Committee on Discipline The committee will consist of four elected student members, two men and two women; four members of the faculty; and the dean of students, who serves as the chair, ex officio, without vote, and as record keeper.
-The faculty members of Committee on Discipline will be elected during a meeting of the faculty after nomination by the Committee of Six or after nomination from the floor.
+In making appointments to the Housing Committee, the Committee of Six tries to ensure that various faculty interests are represented: married-single; younger-older; home owners and those in college housing.

+g.
+Community Standards Review Board The board will consist of four elected student members;

+fifteen or more selected student members, representing a pluralism of identities and class years; four members of the faculty; and the dean of students, or that person's designee, who serves as the chair, ex officio, without vote.
+The faculty members of the Community Standards Review Board (CSRB) will be elected during a meeting of the faculty after nomination by the Committee of Six or after nomination from the floor.
 They will normally serve three-year terms, and their terms, when possible, will be staggered so as to maintain continuity from year to year.
-Incidents regarding violations of the student honor code may be adjudicated by a hearing panel.
-Members of the Committee on Discipline will serve on hearing panels.
+Incidents regarding violations of the Student Code of Conduct may be adjudicated by a hearing panel.
+Members will serve on Community Standards Review Board panels.

-Membership on the committee:
+Membership on the board

-The committee will consist of two male and two female students and four members of the faculty.
-The dean of students or his or her designee will ordinarily serve as non-voting chair.
-The dean of students may delegate this responsibility to a faculty member who has previously served on the Committee on Discipline when the dean has supervised or been involved in an investigation of the complaint at issue.
-The director of student conduct and community standards or his or her designee will serve as record keeper.
+The pool from which a community standards review board panel is drawn will consist of approximately nineteen students and four members of the faculty.
+The dean of students, or that person's designee, will ordinarily serve as non-voting chair.
+The director of community standards, or that person's designee, will serve as record keeper.